 A typical weekday in my life in 2009.

-Walks around “our property” (the backyard) like Simba, the lion king.
-Announces poops and pees — and perhaps, farts — by becoming very serious and saying “popó” in a solemn tone to express the “gravity of the situation”.
+At 1.5 years old, Joaquin: Walks around “our property” (the backyard) like Simba, the Lion King.
+Announces poops and pees (and perhaps farts) by becoming very serious and saying popó in a solemn tone to express the gravity of the situation.
 Demands more than two choices to select a video to watch.
-“Two?!”, he moans and quickly points […]
+Two?!, he moans […]